elucian/bee/syntax/structure.md

 * One aspect can accept parameters;
 * One aspect can produce results;
 * Usually aspect members are private;
-* To execute one aspect you use keyword: _play_
+* To execute one aspect you use keyword: _play_.

 ### Library
-Libraries are folders containing reusable components.
+Libraries are folders containing reusable component files.
 A library in usually a sub-folder stored in _"lib"_ root folder.
-A reusable component contains public members.
+A reusable component is a module that contains public members.
 From a library you can load all components or specified components.

 **notes:**
 * A component must have public members;